lucky123485/postgreSQL/README.md

 ```
 select employee.fname,employee.lname,student.name from employee full outer join student on employee.id=student.id;
 ```
+# Aggregate functions-
-**Aggregate functions**-In PostgreSQL, aggregate functions perform a calculation on a set of values and return a single result.
+In PostgreSQL, aggregate functions perform a calculation on a set of values and return a single result.
 Examples include SUM, AVG, COUNT, MAX, and MIN.

 **Sum**-Adds up all the values in a numeric column.
 ```